• Skip to primary navigation

 Instructions

-• Take off the dark green parts of the leeks, save them for your compost pile.
+• Take off the dark green parts of the leeks.
 Slice the leeks into rings.
 The rings don't need to be separated.

-• Soak the leeks rings in a bowl of water to remove dirt (it should sink to the bottom).
+• Soak the leeks rings in a bowl of water to remove dirt (they should sink to the bottom).

 • Soak the leeks in the buttermilk for 10 to 15 minutes.